Accepting New Patients

 Do I need a GP referral to start anorexia treatment?

 No, you do not need a referral to book your Initial Consultation.
-You can access specialist support immediately.
+You can access dedicated anorexia support immediately.
 However, if you wish to claim Medicare rebates, you will eventually need an Eating Disorder Management Plan (EDP) from your GP.
 We can guide you through this process and collaborate directly with your doctor.

 How do Medicare rebates work for Anorexia Nervosa?